oschrenk/notes/git-workflow.md

 [#Kramer:2011]

-### Rebase Your Development Branch on the Latest Upstream ###
+## Rebase Your Development Branch on the Latest Upstream ##

 To keep your development branch up to date, rebase your changes on top of the current state of the upstream master.
-Check out [What's git-rebase?](#gitrebase1)* below to learn more about rebasing.
+Check out [What's git-rebase?](#gitrebase1) to learn more about rebasing.

 If you've set up an upstream branch as detailed above, and a development branch called 100-retweet-bugfix, you'd update upstream, update your local master, and rebase your branch from it like so: